Skip to content

 import { createClient } from 'redis';

-import type { CacheProvider } from '@authrim/server';
+import type { CacheProvider } from '@authrim/server/providers';

 function redisCache(redisClient: ReturnType<typeof createClient>): CacheProvider {